 - Records for purchased music, movies, TV shows, apps, and books.
-A user's iCloud backup includes information about purchased content present on the user's iOS device, but not the purchased content itself.
-When the user restores from an iCloud backup, their purchased content is automatically downloaded from the iTunes Store, iBooks Store, or App Store.
+A user's iCloud Backup includes information about purchased content present on the user's iOS device, but not the purchased content itself.
+When the user restores from an iCloud Backup, their purchased content is automatically downloaded from the iTunes Store, Apple Books, or the App Store.
 Some types of content aren't downloaded automatically in all countries or regions, and previous purchases may be unavailable if they have been refunded or are no longer available in the store.
-Full purchase history is associated with a user's Apple ID. - Photos and videos on a user's iOS devices.
-Note that if a user turns on iCloud Photo Library on their iOS device (iOS 8.1 or later) or Mac (OS X 10.10.3 or later), their photos and videos are already stored in iCloud, so they aren't included in the user's iCloud backup. - Contacts, calendar events, reminders, and notes - Device settings - · App data - · Call history and ringtones - Home screen and app organization - · HomeKit configuration - · HealthKit data - iMessage, text (SMS), and MMS messages (requires the SIM card that was in use during backup) - Visual Voicemail password (requires the SIM card that was in use during backup)
+Full purchase history is associated with a user's Apple ID.

+- Photos and videos on a user's iOS devices.
+Note that if a user turns on iCloud Photo Library on their iOS device (iOS 8.1 or later) or Mac (OS X 10.10.3 or later), their photos and videos are already stored in iCloud, so they aren't included in the user's iCloud Backup.

+- Contacts, calendar events, reminders, and notes

+- Device settings

+- App data

+- · Call history and ringtones

+- Home screen and app organization

+- · HomeKit configuration

+- HealthKit data

+- Visual Voicemail password (requires the SIM card that was in use during backup)

+- iMessage, Business Chat, text (SMS), and MMS messages (requires the SIM card that was in use during backup)